monero-outreach/policy-brief/README.md

 # Open Source Policy Brief: A Living Tool to Help Monero Advocates Interact With Their Elected Officials

+## Suggested Titles When Sharing Externally
+####

-## Summary
+### Summary
+Insert summary here when document is complete.

-## Introduction
+### Introduction
+300-500 words

-## Existing Regulation Framework
+### Existing Regulation Framework
+500-700 words

-## Consumer Data Protection: Privacy Technology & Financial Fungibility
+### Consumer Data Protection: Privacy Technology & Financial Fungibility
+500-700 words

-## Recommendations & Further Reading
+### Recommendations & Further Reading
+3-7 recommendations for policy and list of 3-5 sources for further reading (we could also develop an extended Policy Report and include here).

+### References
+See references file in the repo.